-Hendrickson & Long Employment Lawyers: Representing and Advising Employers and Employees in KY, PA, and WV
+Hendrickson & Long Employment Lawyers: Representing and Advising Employers and Employees in PA and WV

 The employment attorneys at Hendrickson & Long represent both employees and employers in employment lawsuits and administrative matters.
 However, we also provide legal advice to employers to help prevent employee complaints.